glouppe/info8006-introduction-to-ai/python_tutorial/README.md

 Python can be run in one of two modes.
 It can either be used interactively, via an interpeter, or it can be called from the command line to execute a script.
 We will first use the Python interpreter interactively.

-You invoke the interpreter using the command `python` at the Unix command prompt; or if you are using Windows that doesn’t work for you in Git Bash, using `python -i`.
+You invoke the interpreter using the command `python` at the command prompt.

 ```console
 (info8006) MacBook-Pro-de-Pascal:python_basics pascalleroy$ python